anna-marie-vos/PHP-Introduction/README.md

 * This will create a localhost in the browser. (use firefox)
 * navigate to: http://localhost/dashboard
 * for commands click on the buttons at the top: http://localhost/dashboard/phpinfo.php
+* to terminate the program type: /opt/lampp/lampp stop